rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-chapter-3.md

 <aside id="sn:justification-arabic">This is particularly true for Arabic where the insertion of the extending glyph (called kashida or tatweel) is merely the simplest solution to automated line justification as the Arabic script can also use alternative glyph shapes including ligatures to perfect typographic justification.
 For further and more nuanced discussion, see Elyaakoubi and Lazrek (<a href="#ref:elyaakoubi-lazrek-2010">2010</a>) or Nemeth (<a href="#ref:nemeth-2020">2020</a>).
 </aside>

-<aside id="sn:segmentation">Among others, the Unicode Standard (<a href="#ref:unicode-2021">2021, Annex #29</a>) also describes algorithms for determining default boundaries between grapheme clusters (user-perceived characters).
+<aside id="sn:segmentation">Among others, the Unicode Standard (<a href="#ref:unicode-2021">2021, Annex #29</a>) describes algorithms for determining default boundaries between grapheme clusters (user-perceived characters).
 Syllables in the Indian scripts are a perfect example as they can be specified using multiple code points and formed using multiple glyphs, some of which represent multiple code points.
 </aside>

 <aside id="sn:visual-considerations">The visual considerations will be discussed in one of the next chapters of this series.